 Many experts agree that vacation is highly beneficial to both the employee and the employer itself.
 People tend to be more productive.
 They experience positive impacts to their mental and physical well-being.
 The switch in the U.S. is gradually beginning to take place, as more and more companies are starting to offer unlimited PTO.
 This trust in their employees and encouragement to live their life outside of the office has become an extraordinarily sought-after benefit.

 In addition to paid time off, some employers are simply shortening everyone’s work weeks.
 The World Wildlife Fund, for example, provides what’s called “Panda Fridays” for their employees, in which everyone takes Friday off every other week.
 On Glassdoor, they, unsurprisingly, have a rating of 4.5 out of 5.

 The situation with student loans in the United States is less of a situation and more of a crisis.
-The overall debt currently sits at $1.2 trillion.
-Graduates desperately seek debt relief. $1.2 trillion, Many companies have begun to respond to this by offering student loan forgiveness.
+The overall debt currently sits at $1.6 trillion.
+Graduates desperately seek debt relief.
+Many companies have begun to respond to this by offering student loan benefits.